lecopivo/MathematicaToFEniCS/README.md

    - [x] Specify Dirichlet boundary conditions - But can do only constant boundary conditions
    - [x] Generate complete runnable program

-2. [ ] POSTPONED: Can be bothered right now
-   Write tutorial how to use it and the first unit test based on the previous
+2. [ ] Write tutorial how to use it and the first unit test based on the previous
+       POSTPONED: Can be bothered right now
    - [ ] CANCELED: To much hassle to add support for one unknown function, therfore you have to solve systems of equations. test with one unknown function - Laplace equation
    - [x] test with one varialble

-3. [ ] Test with static Navier-Stokes in cylindrical coordinates - DO NOT FORGET ABOUT THE JACOBIAN IN THE WEAK FORM
+3. [x] Test with static Navier-Stokes in cylindrical coordinates
-   - [ ] Write the test
+   - [x] Write the test
    - [ ] Write tutorial
+         POSTPONED: Can be bothered right now

 4. [ ] More advanced boundary conditions
    - [ ] Neuman boundary conditions